Donhead St. Mary Church

 Story:

-William George Grass was born at Tollard Royal, Wiltshire in 1872, the son of George Grass and Susan Grass.
-He had served with the Duke of Edinburgh's (Wiltshire) Regiment between 1887 and 1909, being posted to India, the North West Frontier and Mandalay.
-He re-enlisted with the 85th Provisional Battalion (Territorial Force) of the Regiment on 2nd July 1915 as a Private (Service No. 3653).
-He was discharged on 10th March 1916, being 'no longer physically fit'.
+George Henry Grass was born at Tollard Royal, Wiltshire in 1866 and baptised there on 8 May 1866, the son of Robert Grass and Naomi Grass (nee Reynolds).
+His mother had died in 1875.
+He had served with the Duke of Edinburgh's (Wiltshire) Regiment as a Private (Service No. 1740) between 2 Feb 1887 and his discharge after 12 years service on 1 Feb 1899, having served in the North West Frontier of India and Mandalay, Burma.
+His father died in 1908.
+George re-enlisted on 2nd July 1915 serving with the 1st Battalion, then the 4th Battalion and finally the 85th Provisional Battalion (Territorial Force) of the Wiltshire Regiment as a Private (Service No. 3653).
+He served in the UK only and was discharged on 10th March 1916, being 'no longer physically fit'.
 There are no medal records.
-He had married Elizabeth Ann King, but there is no record of children.
-The last known address was 3 Gold Hill, Shaftesbury, Dorset.
-William died in 1946 in the Tonbridge, Kent, Registration District.
+His sister, Elizabeth Selina Grass, had become his next-of-kin for military purposes - she lived at 19 High Street, Shaftesbury, Dorset.
+William died during 1925 in the Tisbury, Wiltshire, Registration District.

 Source: Based on earlier research by Ken Baxter.